asyrjasalo/RESTinstance/README.rst

 Installation
 ------------

-Pick the one that suits you and your environment best.
+Pick the one that suits your environment best.

 As a Python package
 ~~~~~~~~~~~~~~~~~~~